 Andy’s Marine Park

-Andy’s Marine Park spanned 81 acres.
-And it also sat in the southwestern corner of the island.
+Andy’s Marine Park spans 81 acres in the island’s southwestern corner.
 But it was just a 10-minute drive from the ferry dock.
-Like before, I followed the descriptions of my favorite WTA low-key reporter Eric.
-In the last few years, his reports have taken me to several hidden gems in the Greater Seattle area.
+Like before, I used my favorite WTA reporter Eric‘s write-up.
+In the last few years, his reports have taken me to the hidden gems in the Greater Seattle area.

-I arrived at an empty parking lot in the late morning.
-Then slowly, I walked on the main trail and went down toward the beach.
-The map at the trailhead had marked the park boundary.
-So it helped keep out of the private property.
-It was great to see signs with names of the native plants and trees along the way.
+I arrived at an empty lot in the late morning and slowly walked the main trail down to the beach.
+The map at the trailhead marked the park boundary, so it helped keep out of the private land.
+The signs with names of the native plants en route were very educational.

 See more trip photos here.